hackclub/ai-safety-dance/intro.md

 ![Chart of child mortality over the last 2000+ years.
 Worldwide, it was constant at around 48%, from hunter-gatherer times to 1800.
 Then suddenly, starting 1800, it plummets to 4.3% today.](media/intro/owid.jpg)*(from [Dattani, Spooner, Ritchie and Roser (2023)](https://ourworldindata.org/child-mortality))*

-For *thousands* of years, in nations both rich and poor, a full *half* of kids just die.
+For *thousands* of years, in nations both rich and poor, a full *half* of kids just died.
 This was a constant.
 Then, starting in the 1800s — thanks to scientific/technological discoveries like germ theory, sanitation, medicine, clean water, vaccines, etc — child mortality fell off like a cliff.
 We still have far more to go — I refuse to accept[^roser] a worldwide 4.3% (1 in 23) child death rate — but let's appreciate how humanity just *so swiftly cut down* an *eons-old* scourge.

 [^roser]: One of my all-time favorite quotes, by Max Roser, founder of Our World In Data: [“The world is awful.
 The world is much better.
 The world *can be* much better. *All three statements are true at the same time.*”](https://ourworldindata.org/much-better-awful-can-be-better)

 How did we achieve that?
-Policy's an important part of the story, but policy is "the art of the possible"[^otto], and the above wouldn't be possible without *good* science & tech.
-If (safe, aligned) AI can help us progress further by even just a few percent — towards slaying the remaining dragons of cancer, Alzheimer's, HIV/AIDS, etc — that'd be tens of millions more of our loved ones, who get to beat the Reaper for another day.
+Sure, policy's a big of the story, but policy is "the art of the possible"[^otto], and the above wouldn't be possible without *good* science & tech.
+If safe, humane AI can help us progress further by even just a few percent — towards slaying the remaining dragons of cancer, Alzheimer's, HIV/AIDS, etc — that'd be tens of millions more of our loved ones, who get to beat the Reaper for another day.

 [^otto]: Quote from Otto von Bismarck, the first German chancellor: *“Die Politik ist die Lehre vom Möglichen.”* (“Politics is the art of the possible.”)